Mamoru Takuma: Early life

 Mamoru Takuma was born on 23 November 1963 in Itami, Hyōgo Prefecture, Japan.
+When she discovered she was pregnant with him, Takuma's mother reportedly told his father that she wanted an abortion.
+After his birth, she did not display any affection towards him and was reluctant to breastfeed.
+When Takuma was in elementary school, she told him, "I wish you had never been born."
+He was the victim of abuse and neglect by both of his parents – especially his father, whom he considered stabbing to death in his sleep.

-As a child, he displayed unusual and anti-social behavior: at the age of three, he rode his tricycle towards the center of a highway, causing traffic jams, and habitually killed small animals by wrapping them in newspaper and lighting them on fire.
-From elementary school to junior high, Takuma was both a victim and a perpetrator of bullying.
-He expressed envy and jealousy for the "highly educated and high-income elite" from an early age.
-Takuma was both physically abused and neglected by his father, whom he contemplated stabbing to death in his sleep.
+Takuma displayed unusual and anti-social behavior as a child: at three years of age, he rode his tricycle towards the center of a highway, causing a traffic jam.
+He also threw stones at people and moving trains, placed stones on railroad tracks to disrupt rail traffic, and habitually killed cats and dogs by wrapping them in newspaper and lighting them on fire.
+From elementary school to junior high, Takuma was both a victim and a perpetrator of bullying, expressing envy and jealousy for the "highly educated and high-income elite" from an early age.

-In February 1979, Takuma enrolled in high school in Amagasaki, but dropped out in March 1981.
-He worked part-time at a gas station for several months until enlisting in the Japan Air Self Defense Force at the end of 1981, at age 18.
-However, Takuma was discharged in January 1983 for boarding and sleeping with a teenage runaway.
+In February 1979, Takuma enrolled in high school in Amagasaki but dropped out in March 1981.
+He worked part-time at a gas station for several months until enlisting in the Japan Air Self Defense Force at the end of 1981, at the age of 18, in hopes of becoming a pilot.
+However, he was relegated to aircraft maintenance due to his poor eyesight, and he was eventually discharged in January 1983 for boarding, and sleeping with, a teenage runaway.
 His relationship with his parents worsened following the discharge, and there were incidents in which his father beat him with stones.
-Takuma in turn threatened to enlist in the yakuza to "mess up" their lives.
+Takuma in turn threatened to enlist in the yakuza to "mess up" his parents' lives.

-In 1984, Takuma and his mother left the family home and purchased an apartment, leaving his oldest brother and father by themselves.
+In 1984, Takuma and his mother left the family home and purchased an apartment, leaving his eldest brother and father by themselves.
 They lived together for a year and a half, until his father came back for his wife.
 In February 1999, Takuma's brother, facing bankruptcy, died by suicide by slashing his neck with a knife.
-His father was hospitalized due to drunkenness after the incident, but according to Takuma in the detention center, he said, "I wanted him to commit suicide like Tsutomu Miyazaki's father."
-Takuma's mother had a lifelong struggle with mental illness, and died in late 2016.
+His father was hospitalized due to drunkenness after the incident, but according to Takuma, he "wanted [his father] to commit suicide like Tsutomu Miyazaki's father."
+Takuma's mother also had a lifelong struggle with mental illness, and died in late 2016.
 His father died in April 2020, aged 88.
-The former Takuma residence house in Itami was demolished in September 2020; the site is currently vacant, and that was the end of the Takuma's family.
+There are no remaining relatives, and the former Takuma residence in Itami was demolished in September 2020; the site is currently vacant.